Baicheng42/VIPerson-1/README.md

 ### Identity Generator Weights

-The following weights are distributed separately and are not included in this Git repository.
-Download each file, keep the filename shown below, and place it at the corresponding path relative to the repository root.
-If a weight file already exists at that location, replace it with the downloaded file.

 | Weight file | Download | Destination path |
 | :---------- | :------- | :--------------- |
 | `first_stage_decoder_state_dict.pt` | [Google Drive](https://drive.google.com/file/d/16IffdhIxFRDRbeV1HopOJ-hqKuE9rBz5/view?usp=sharing) | `ID_generator/models/autoencoder/first_stage_decoder_state_dict.pt` |